intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Model/bluelm/README.md

 #### 2.3 Arguments Info
 In the example, several arguments can be passed to satisfy your requirements:

-- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the ChatGLM model to be downloaded, or the path to the huggingface checkpoint folder.
+- `--repo-id-or-model-path`: str, argument defining the huggingface repo id for the BlueLM model to be downloaded, or the path to the huggingface checkpoint folder.
 It is default to be `'vivo-ai/BlueLM-7B-Chat'`.
 - `--prompt`: str, argument defining the prompt to be inferred (with integrated prompt format for chat).
 It is default to be `'AI是什么？'`.
 - `--n-predict`: int, argument defining the max number of tokens to predict.
 It is default to be `32`.